 Owl 2 - EASO - Less dense barring, bars point anteriorly, the base color is light (with a hint of rufous), the face is not as heavily marked, and the bill is light.

 Want to learn more about owls?
-Grab the Owls of North America and the Caribbean.
+Grab the Owls of North America and the Caribbean from Amazon.
 This guide is written by the utmost authority on North American owls.

 In order of appearance:

 Western Screech-Owl flickr photo by Alan Schmierer under the CC0 1.0 Public Domain Dedication.
 Modified from original for use.